 You are about to learn those answers.
-You’ll also learn where parents in Indiana – whether they are married or unmarried – can obtain the legal help they need in a child custody battle.
+You’ll also learn where parents in Indiana – whether they are married or unmarried – can obtain a child custody lawyer.

 Unmarried parents share most of the legal custody rights and obligations that other parents have, but Indiana courts handle custody cases that involve unmarried parents in a slightly different way.

 WHY IS IT SO IMPORTANT TO ESTABLISH A CHILD’S PATERNITY?

 In this state, when unmarried parents have a child together, establishing paternity is imperative –for legal and medical reasons and for building a healthy father-child relationship in the years ahead.

 It cannot be stressed strongly enough how important it is to establish legal paternity for your child.
 Legal paternity gives a child the rights to: